biplav-s/covid19-info/paper/README.md

 For Example
 >* New York could use the SubWay to do the above thingy.
 >* Mumbai has been already using BMC bus to transport essential workers.
->* Delhi could use the metro's as all metro station cover 2k.m. radius of the general population. + CRPF security(Central Reserve Police Force).
+>* Delhi could use the metro's as all metro station cover 2- 6k.m. radius of the general population. + CRPF security(Central Reserve Police Force).

 15. The crime rates may go down, but domestic violence can go up.
 Victims of such events should be given sanctuary at proper places, local authorities should be cognizant of such matters.
-[This is from NYPD crime stats, At the press briefing]()
+[This is from NYPD crime stats, At the press briefing - Add link todo]()

 16. Why India has the upper hand against COVID-19 [Please, find the published article by World Economic Forum](https://www.weforum.org/agenda/2020/04/india-covid19-coronavirus-response-kerala-uttar-pradesh/)[April 17,2020]

+17. We completely missed the [odd-even setting for vehicles(Your recommendation)](https://www.linkedin.com/pulse/delhis-second-take-odd-even-traffic-rationing-make-cut-srivastava/) post lockdown to help people recover from Covid as two source link Air pollution to Covid 19 deaths.
+[WEF](https://www.weforum.org/agenda/2020/04/the-deadly-link-between-covid-19-and-air-pollution/) and [BBC](https://www.bbc.com/news/health-52351290)

 -- I will add more in this section. --